Olive-26/Birth-names/Readme.md

 * Click on "Click Here!" to see the Akan names
 * Click on "Clear" to clear the input data
 ## BDD
-* Enter  valid the date, month, century and year
+* Enter  valid the date, month, century and years
 * Enter gender
 * If it's Male, display
 Sunday: Kwasi